doctorsarah/miniP5/README.md

 6. Remove any unnecesary prints and code.

 ## Submission
-Submit your source code to CodePost.
+Submit your source code (with good style) to CodePost before the deadline.